Mt Shrimpton Track to Tarns, McKerrow Range, Makarora, Otago NZ

 Ideas for visiting the summit

-If you wanted to visit the summit of Mt Shrimptom I recommend leaving the increasingly rocky ridge earlier – perhaps around 1600m – and heading to the left (north-east) up steep and rocky tussock slopes.
+If you wanted to visit the summit of Mt Shrimpton I recommend leaving the increasingly rocky ridge earlier – perhaps around 1600m – and heading to the left (north-east) up steep and rocky tussock slopes.
 I don’t think you can walk the ridge to the summit without climbing equipment.

 I saw a video on Youtube where a couple said they ascended from the south-east, ie, the tarns, but I question whether they actually reached the summit.
 (The tops were clouded in on the day they walked so there was no evidence of where they got to).
 I made a half hearted attempt to find a way up, as we were running out of time and my wife didn’t want to go, and was waiting for me at the tarns.
-I ended up turning back when I hit steep slopes of very loose rock and earth, so that I would take one step forwards and slip back pretty much to my starting point.
+I ended up turning back when I hit steep slopes of very loose rock and earth, so that I would take one step forwards and slipped back pretty much to my starting point.